glblackburn/disktest/README.md

 1,2,and 4 are the same local disk in a "MacBook Pro (13-inch, Mid 2012).
 3 is a mounted disk on the same MacBook Pro that came out of a MacMini.
 5 is a new SSD drive in a remote MacMini.

 The first run was a weird outlier.
-I don't beleve on the read speed.
-The write speed is consitent with the other local disk runs..
+I don't beleve the read speed.
+The write speed is consitent with the other local disk runs.
+Run 5 shows the major performance improvement with the SSD drive over the old platter drive.

 ~~~
 $ cat disktest_webwolf.local_2018-03-23_*.txt disktest_tardis.local_2018-03-23*.txt | grep -e "Directory" -e speed -e Host